Sv443-Network/UserUtils/README-summary.md

 <br><br>

 ## Installation:
-- If you are using a bundler like webpack, you can install this package using npm:
+- If you are using a bundler (like webpack, rollup, vite, etc.), you can install this package using npm:
     ```
     npm i @sv443-network/userutils
     ```
+    <sup>For other package managers, check out the respective install command on the [JavaScript Registry](https://jsr.io/@sv443-network/userutils)</sup>
     Then, import it in your script as usual:
     ```ts
     import { addGlobalStyle } from "@sv443-network/userutils";